-An annotated bibliography includes a citation and a written statement or abstract about each work to help potential readers decide if an item is relevant to their interests.
+An annotated bibliography includes a citation and a written statement about each work to help potential readers decide if an item is relevant to their interests.
 Most often they are arranged alphabetically by author, but they can also be arranged chronologically, or by topic.
-Most style manuals provide few details on how to write annotations or abstracts.
+Most style manuals provide few details on how to write annotations.
 This guide only provides brief guidance.
 For more details see How to Prepare an Annotated Bibliography (created by Research & Learning Services, Olin Library, Cornell University Library, Ithaca, NY, USA and used with permission).

 The Eighth Edition of MLA does not include information on annotated bibliographies.
 According to MLA Handbook for Writers of Research Papers (7th edition): “An annotated bibliography, also called Annotated List of Works Cited, contains descriptive or evaluative comments on the sources” (section 5.3.2).